CiaranMcIlvaney/game10016-devcon3-wagonwranglers/Wagon Wranglers/Design Document.md

 ##### **Players**

-The game would be single player only, but if we were to add multiplayer, it would be in the form of one player driving the cart and one player rotating items to fit inside the cart.
+The game would be single player only, but if we were to add multiplayer, it would be in the form of one player moving the pan and one player rotating items to fit on the pan.